 BRING YOUR OWN

 If you’re family isn’t on the same page as you when it comes to nourishing their bodies with good food, make your own.
-Contribute your own dips (without the added preservatives), a colourful summer salad, or a delicious yet healthy dessert option that will satisfy your urge to indulge.
+Contribute your own dips (without the added preservatives), a colourful summer salad, or a delicious yet healthy dessert option that will satisfy your urge to indulge (see my recipe collection for more information).
 By having your own options on the table, you won’t be tempted to stray too far from the day’s intentions.

 CHECK-IN WITH YOURSELF